enso-org/enso/docs/libraries/editions.md

 Below are listed the steps that are taken when resolving an import of library `Foo.Bar`:

-1. If and only if the project has `prefer-local-libraries` set to true and if any directory on the library path contains `Foo/Bar`, that local instance is chosen as the library that should be used, regardless of the version that is there;
+1. If and only if the project has `prefer-local-libraries` set to `true` and if any directory on the library path contains `Foo/Bar`, that local instance is chosen as the library that should be used, regardless of the version that is there;
-2. Otherwise, the list of libraries defined directly in the `edition` section of `package.yaml` of the current project is checked, and if the library is defined ther, it is selected.
+2. Otherwise, the list of libraries defined directly in the `edition` section of `package.yaml` of the current project is checked, and if the library is defined there, it is selected.
 3. Otherwise, any parent editions are consulted; if they too do not contain the library that we are searching for, an error is reported.
 4. Once we know the library version to be used: